 Ginger Pickle

-It’s a potent, pungent spice to aid in digestion and maintain a balance in the guts.
-It gives heat to the body and can be used as a medicine for all sorts of ailments, from colds to muscle sprains to clearing phlegm in the lungs, or for a soothing tea on cold nights.
-In Ayurvedic remedies and Chinese medicines, ginger is very useful in stabilizing Helicobacter Pylori bacteria which can cause ulcers when they over-proliferate in our system.
+This potent, pungent spice aids digestion and maintains balance in the digestive system.
+It brings warmth to the body and serves as medicine for countless ailments—from colds to muscle sprains, from clearing phlegm in the lungs to creating a soothing tea on cold nights.
+In Ayurvedic remedies and Chinese medicine, ginger is particularly valued for its ability to help stabilize Helicobacter pylori bacteria, which can cause ulcers when it over-proliferates in our system.

 Comments